jjz369/Kaggle-Bengali.AI-competition/README.md

 Classify the components of handwritten Bengali.
 This is a kaggle competition hosted from 2019-12-20 to 2020-03-16.
 Link to the competition page [Kaggle Bengali.AI](https://www.kaggle.com/c/bengaliai-cv19/overview).

-This project won a bronze medal with a ranking of 171/2059 in the competition  (top 9%).
+This project won a bronze medal with a ranking of top 9% in the competition.

 Author: Jingjie Zhang (jjzhang369@gmail.com); Mingda Zhu (mdzhu.pku@gmail.com)